Papirosnik/GoogleApkExpansionFileForMarmalade/README.md

 Google Apk Expansion Files (Main and Patch obb) with Marmalade SDK

-This expansion uses both Google Play Downloader Library and Google Play License Library with all their advantages (network connection checking, background downloading, pause/resume downloading and so on...)
+The extension uses both Google Play Downloader Library and Google Play License Library with all their advantages (network connection checking, background downloading, pause/resume downloading and so on...)

 Example: